backdaniel/qrcode-extension/README.md

 # qrcode-extension

-Simple extension that displays a QR code for the current URL, just point the camera and quickly view the website on mobile.
+Simple extension that displays a QR code for the current URL, just point the camera and quickly access the website on mobile.

 ## Packaging